- The Bible Ten Commandments

 Many Churches are clearly confused.
 You often hear, “We thank you O Father for coming down and dying for our sins.”
 And then you hear people closing the prayer “in Jesus name.”
 Does it make sense to pray to Jesus in His own name?
 He is our mediator, and He told us to pray to the Father in Jesus' name (Luke 11:2; John 16:23; Ephesians 5:20).
 You hear people pray to the Father and end with, “in your name.”
 The Bible says, “For there is one God, and one mediator between God and men, the man Christ Jesus.”
 1 Timothy 2:5.
 We are to pray to God, the Father, in the name of our Mediator Christ Jesus.
-It would appear that people who confuse the biblical distinctions and positions of the Father and Son do not know who they are worshiping and hence are not worshiping in spirit and in truth.
+It would appear that people who confuse the Biblical distinctions and positions of the Father and Son do not know who they are worshiping and hence are not worshiping in spirit and in truth.

 Early Church Error

+Getting to the source of the trinity doctrine.
+Let's go to the authority which states that it is the source of the idea being the Roman Catholic Church and see if their definition has any Biblical basis.
 This Roman Catholic source is clear as to the origin of the trinity doctrine.
-Scripture does not clearly present the idea of the trinity doctrine.
-It is a doctrine which came after the canon of Scripture was closed and was developed in the 4th and 5th centuries.
+Scripture does not present the idea of the trinity doctrine.
+It came after the canon of Scripture was closed and was developed in the 4th and 5th centuries.
 The New Catholic Encyclopedia puts it this way.
-So do we have one God in three parts, or three Gods in one?
+So do we have one God in three parts, or three gods in one?
 The Catholic Encyclopedia clears up the matter for us in a masterpiece of theological close reasoning.

 “In the unity of the Godhead there are three Persons, the Father, the Son, and the Holy Spirit, these Three Persons being truly distinct one from another.
 Thus, in the words of the Athanasian Creed: 'the Father is God, the Son is God, and the Holy Spirit is God, and yet there are not three Gods but one God.'”